lsinfo3/DARTA/README.md

 # DARTA

 The DARTA model allows for the generation of autocorrelated random number series of desired discrete marginal distribution and autocorrelation structure, i.e. the pearson-autocorrelation can be dictated for any lag.
-It works by identifying a suitable stationary stochastic base process with marginal standard normal distribution and autocorrelation structure, which is transformed, via the inverse-transform-method, to a target process which exhibits the defined criteria, and from which the desired random number series can be generated.
+It works by identifying a suitable stationary stochastic base process with marginal standard normal distribution and autocorrelation structure, which is used to generate a time-series following a standard normal distribution.
+This time-series is then transformed, via the inverse-transform-method, to a time-series with the desired marginal distribution and autocorrelation structure.

 ## Supported Distributions

-DARTA has the capacity to approximate any provided marginal distribution, but in the current version, specific support is provided for the following distributions: - **negative binomial distribution** - **binomial distribution** - **poisson diatribution** - **uniform distribution**
+DARTA has the capacity to approximate any provided discrete marginal distribution, but in the current version, specific support is provided for the following distributions:
+- **negative binomial distribution**
+- **binomial distribution**
+- **poisson diatribution**
+- **uniform distribution**

 ## Implementation